Stefan3002/Nokia-Overflow/README.md

 - Personalised feed computed based on your selected interests and then sorted by their impact on the platform.
 - Like or dislike questions
 - Select and change the categories of questions you are interested in to change the personalised feed.

+## Author of this repo:

+- Stefan Secrieru (frontend / leader of the team)

 ## Collaborators: